GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/solutions.md

-# ai dev hack
+# AI App hack

 ## Introduction

-Welcome to the coach's guide for The IoT Hack of the Century gHack.
-Here you will find links to specific guidance for coaches for each of the challenges.

-Remember that this hack includes a optional [lecture presentation](resources/lecture.pdf) that features short presentations to introduce key topics associated with each challenge.
-It is recommended that the host present each short presentation before attendees kick off that challenge.
+This is a coaches guide for this ghack.
+This hack helps you create and deploy a GenAI application (see below) using Google Cloud and Firebase Genkit.
+You do the following:
+- Part1: Add data into the vector database.
+- Part1: Creating GenAI flows that power this app.
+- Part1: Building security and validation into model responses.
+- Part1: Run this application locally.
+- Part2: Make this a fully cloud based application (Deploy the application on GCP) using firebase, cloudrun, memory store for redis.

 > **Note** If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!

 ## Coach's Guides

-- Challenge 1: Provision an IoT environment
+- Challenge 1: Upload the data to the vector database
-   - Create an IoT Hub and run tests to ensure it can ingest telemetry
+   - Create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
+Do this using a genkit flow.
-- Challenge 2: Your First Device
+- Challenge 2: Your first flow that analyses the user's input.
-   - Make the connection to your Edge device and see that it is properly provisioned.
+   - Create a flow that takes the user's latest input and make sure you extract *any* long term preference or dislike.
-- Challenge 3: Connecting the World
+- Challenge 3: Flow that analyses the converstation history and transforms the user's latest query with the relevant context.
-   - Connect your device and make sure it can see all other devices in your team.
-- Challenge 4: Scalable Monitoring of Telemetry
-   - Figure out the scale problem in the world of IoT.
-How do you hand trillions of data points of telemetry?
+- Challenge 4: Retrieve the relevant documents from the transformed context created at the previous challenge.
+- Challenge 5: Create a meaningful response to the user (RAG flow).
+   - Select the relevant outputs from the previous stages and return a meaningful output to the user.

 ## Coach Prerequisites